edologgerbird/github-notifs-telebot/README.md

 ### Step 5: 🎉 Done!
 Enjoy your GitHub notifications! 🎉

-Test your new GitHub workflow by pushing a commit to the repository.
+Test your new GitHub workflow by pushing a commit to your repository.

 <p align="right">(<a href="#top">back to top</a>)</p>
 <!-- CONTRIBUTING -->